 How does a good night’s sleep affect your overall health?
 Is there a connection between income and religion?
 Are teenagers who have lost a parent more likely to use marijuana?

-Morgan Park Academy juniors and seniors in AP Statistics are using programming and statistical analysis to examine challenging social questions like these as they launch a semester-long project.
+Morgan Park Academy juniors and seniors in AP Statistics used programming and statistical analysis to examine challenging social questions like these in an extensive research project.

-Students are using the industry-leading SAS software suite to dig into data from the National Longitudinal Study of Adolescent to Adult Health, a nationally representative study that has followed more than 20,000 people from adolescence to adulthood over the past 25 years.
+Students used the industry-leading SAS software suite to dig into data from the National Longitudinal Study of Adolescent to Adult Health, a nationally representative study that has followed more than 20,000 people from adolescence to adulthood over the past 25 years.

 “The study of statistics becomes much more fun and meaningful when students can use their knowledge to do original research with real data,” teacher Diane Nead said.
 “In this case, the students are acting like professional data analysts, looking at a topic that interests them.”

-Each student chose a pair of social variables and will build a statistical analysis to look for connections.
+Each student chose a pair of social variables and built a statistical analysis to look for connections.

 What, if any, correlation exists between:

 - household income and education level?